drsteinkauz/tensegrity-RL/README.md

 cd ..
 ```

-If you make any changes to the tensegrity environment (the tensegrity_env.py or any file in the tensegrit_env directory), you must reinstall the environment.
+If you make any changes to the tensegrity environment (the tensegrity_env.py or any file in the tensegrity_env directory), you must reinstall the environment.
 ```
 cd tensegrity_env
 rm -r tensegrity_env.egg-info